*Submissions are now closed*

 Part-time or full time educator, in an educational institute or school, from elementary school up to a university.
 Jewish Camps or Scouts programs are included.

-Winning applicants must submit a USA invoice to us and will receive an IRS Form 1099 from Jewish Learningworks.
+Winning applicants must submit a USA invoice and will receive an IRS Form 1099 from Jewish Learningworks.

 Proof that they are an educator.